unit73e/haskell_exercises/ch1_answers.md

 ## 11

-A list is defined by having your data separated by commas enclosed in brackets.
+A list is defined by having data separated by commas and enclosed in brackets.
 For example:

 ```haskell